Freedom of religion in Russia: Improvements and positive developments in respect for religious freedom

 The Commission for Human Rights in the Russian Federation, a government body headed by Vladimir Lukin, released its annual report on human rights and publicized the difficulty that some religious groups faced in property restitution and land acquisition, and the difficulties that religious minorities faced with government officials.

 The Public Chamber's Commission on Tolerance and Freedom of Conscience promoted tolerance in troubled areas, by holding a public hearing in March 2006 on how to promote stability and civil accord in the North Caucasus.
 Among the participants were government and religious leaders from the region.

 Federal authorities, and in many cases regional and local authorities, facilitated the establishment of new Jewish institutions.
-In June 2006 work began on the construction of a $100 million Moscow Jewish community center on land donated by the Moscow city government to house Jewish community institutions including a school, a hospital, and a major new museum devoted to the history of the country's Jews, the Holocaust, and tolerance.
+In June 2006 work began on the construction of a $100 million Moscow Jewish community centre on land donated by the Moscow city government to house Jewish community institutions including a school, a hospital, and a major new museum devoted to the history of the country's Jews, the Holocaust, and tolerance.
 The construction was scheduled to be completed by the end of 2008.

 Evangelical Christian leaders in St. Petersburg reported important progress in obtaining federal permission to expand work with prisoners, in particular through its broadcasting network.
 With the cooperation of the ROC, satellite receivers were installed in dozens of prisons to allow broadcasting of programming that was broadly Protestant but tried to reach across denominations.
 The prison broadcasting program's stated goal was to provide inmates with an alternative to mainstream television.

-ROC Patriarch Aleksiy II and spiritual leaders of Russian Muslims held an interfaith appeal for peace and joint efforts to counter ethnic and religious strife, following interethnic violence in the city of Kondopoga.
+ROC Patriarch Aleksiy II and spiritual leaders of Russian Muslims held an interfaith appeal for peace and joint efforts to counter ethnic and religious strife, following inter-ethnic violence in the city of Kondopoga.

 Despite the problems the Jehovah's Witnesses faced, church leaders said that their community grew by 3 percent (to 140,000) in the last year.
 Although in the past the Jehovah's Witnesses had difficulty securing large venues, they held an annual congress on July 14–16, 2006, at the Luzhniki Sports Complex in Moscow, which more than 22,000 attended.
 The April 2007 Jehovah's Witnesses' observances of the death of Jesus in Moscow proceeded without official or community disruption.